nebrius/commascript/README.md

 ## Future Goals

-Once the basic compiler is implemented and the spec solidifed, there are a few other goals for the project:
+Once the basic compiler is implemented and the spec solidified, there are a few other goals for the project:
 * Implement an LLVM frontend for CommaScript that will allow it to be compiled to native code, or to asm.js